genexus-books/Saia/saia-docs/docs/SearchIndexProfile.md

 }
 ```

-Currently the text/chat [OpenAI models](https://platform.openai.com/docs/models/) can be used with the following [parameters](https://platform.openai.com/docs/api-reference/chat).
+Currently, the text/chat [OpenAI models](https://platform.openai.com/docs/models/) can be used with the following [parameters](https://platform.openai.com/docs/api-reference/chat).

 The provider element can be configured with the following: